Short.cm Link Expiration for Temporary URLs

 Can information be time-limited?
 Can it cease after a certain point?
 An expiration date on information sounds somehow weird.
 But, it is generally spread on the Internet.
 Temporary information takes the form of sales, special individual offers, and short-term news.
 Based on that fact, Short.cm developed the Link Expiration feature.

 At a time when information is changing, short links aren't.
 With applying Link Expiration, original URLs can be changed at the moment you specify.
 After shortening a URL, add a date, time, and a new link to redirect visitors.

-The “Link expiration” feature redirects users to a new destination URL after an old one has expired.
-It happens without changing the short link.
-You set a long link and the time when the link should be updated.
-In such a way, when the link loses its relevance, users are automatically redirected to a new destination URL.
-However, if you do not set the expiration URL, customers will face an error page with the following message: "THE LINK YOU ARE TRYING TO ACCESS HAS EXPIRED”.
+When the previous link loses its relevance, users will be automatically redirected to a new destination URL.
+However, remember to set an expiration link, as visitors will face an error page with the following message: "THE LINK YOU ARE TRYING TO ACCESS HAS EXPIRED."

-To activate the “Link expiration” feature, you need a PERSONAL plan as a minimum.
-Then shorten any link and choose “Set expiration date” in the pop-up window on the left side.
-Set up a date and time of expiration and set a new destination URL.
+Shorten a link and open "Set expiration date" from the left side of the pop-up window.
+Specify a date and time of expiration and a new destination URL.

 The video instruction below helps to install the Link Expiration feature.